reasonwithoutrestraint/site/Original/My moral understanding.md

     - Desires can conflict with values.
 What might not value what we desire.
 We might not desire what we value.
     - Valuing can have constitutive constraints.
 - Possible analysis:
+    - Valuing X = some form of reflective/deliberative endorsement.
+What is a reflective/deliberative endorsement?
+Neither belief nor desire.
     - Valuing X = Desiring to desire X.
     - Valuing X = Believing that X would be desired if one were fully rational.